Cost of Living in Montana [2025]

 Montana offers rental opportunities for all, from apartment complexes to remote, single-family homes.
 Unlike more densely populated states across the country, in Montana, you can choose just how much space you want between you and your neighbor.

 Montana might be the place for you if you are looking to move somewhere where you can have the vast wilderness in your backyard and fully enjoy each season.
-Register with Apartment List today and start browsing available apartments available for rent in Montana!
+Register with Apartment List today and start browsing available apartments for rent in Montana!

 FAQs: Cost of Living in Montana